FelipeMarra/flutter_chat_composer/README.md

 ### Open Text State

 State A will intruduce our bot to the user, and ask his name back.
 As you can see a text state type has a decideTransition propertie, wich will give you the text typed by the user so you can decide what transition to make.
 In our <a href="https://github.com/FelipeMarra/flutter_chat_composer/tree/main/example">example<a> we'll run _stateADecision wich will say to our machine to transition to the state ALoop till the user say his name.
-When the text is not empty will go to state B.
+When the text is not empty will go to state B. Remember that a state can only transition to another that is inside it's transistion list, otherwise it will throw an error.

 ``` dart
   String _stateADecision(TextEditingController textController) {
     if (textController.text.isEmpty) {
       return "ALoop";